maxlit/powerindex/README.md

 The most popular approaches to measure power are [Banzhaf](http://en.wikipedia.org/wiki/Banzhaf_power_index) and [Shapley-Shubik](http://en.wikipedia.org/wiki/Shapley–Shubik_power_index) power indices.

+This package also implements the [Contested Garment Rule](https://en.wikipedia.org/wiki/Contested_garment_rule) (strictly speaking it's not a power index, but similar to some extent).

 ## How to use it

 It can be run either as a command line (px) or in python interpreter.